 Kate graduated from the Royal Veterinary College, London and spent nine years in a very mixed practice in Lincolnshire and Cumbria.
 She moved to the then State Veterinary Service as a Veterinary Officer and obtained an MSc (Veterinary Epidemiology) at the RVC/London School of Hygiene and Tropical Medicine.
 At AHVLA (now APHA) she has worked as a Field Veterinary Adviser then Divisional Veterinary Manager.
 She was Head of Research and Field Epidemiology through 11 notifiable disease outbreaks from FMD 2001 to 2013.
 Her last role at the agency was Head of AHVLA Scanning Surveillance.
 Kate is now an Inspector under the Animals (Science Procedures) Act at the Home Office.
 She is a Council member and Past President of Lincolnshire and Yorkshire BVA and Council member and currently President AGV and our BVA Policy Committee member

 Anthony graduated in 2013 from the University of Cambridge with degrees in Veterinary Medicine and Zoology.
 He worked for 8 months at the RSPCA’s flagship Birmingham Animal Hospital providing veterinary care for stray animals, pets and wildlife before spending a year working as a veterinary surgeon at a large private small animal practice in Birmingham.
 He subsequently spent two years as the Parliamentary Veterinary Intern in the House of Lords working closely with Lord Trees (a vet and crossbench peer) to help provide a strong veterinary voice in Parliament.
 In 2017 he joined the Animal and Plant Health Agency (APHA) as a Senior Veterinary Inspector.
-He is a council member of the British Veterinary Association (Regional Representative for London) as well as a Council member of the Association of Government Veterinarians and Central Veterinary Society.
+He now works as a Defra Veterinary Advisor for international trade.
 Anthony is interested in policy and in promoting the roles of veterinarians in society particularly in relation to animal welfare, environmental sustainability and One Health.

 Jane is a Past President of AGV, and currently a member of BVA’s Welsh Branch Council and AGV’s representative to, and President of, EASVO (European Association of State Veterinary Officers).
 This means that she is a member of the UK’s European Coordination Group led by the RCVS and BVA and attends EASVO and FVE (Federation of Veterinarians of Europe) General Assemblies on behalf of AGV, and FVE Board meetings in her role as EASVO President.